port-labs/port-docs/docs/tutorials/self-service-actions/webhook-actions/local-debugging-webhook.md

 ## Forwarding events to localhost

-Now let's install the Smee client to be able to forward the events to localhost, we will use pysmee to achieve that
+Now install the Smee client to forward the events to your `localhost`, you will use `pysmee` to achieve that:

 ```bash
 pip install pysmee
 ```

-Now lets use it to forward the event, for example
+Now use it to forward the event, for example:

 ```bash
 pysmee forward https://smee.io/b1iO4C4ZGNYmiVL5 http://localhost:3000/webhooks
 ```

-You should see a log line output like this
+You should see a log line output like this:

 ```bash
 [2022-09-15 13:59:39,462 MainThread] INFO: Forwarding https://smee.io/b1iO4C4ZGNYmiVL5 to http://localhost:3000/webhooks